jereswinnen/madebymatter.co/_projects/realo.md

 ---
-layout: case
+layout: case-realo
-title:  "realo"
+title:  realo
-tagline: "Building a next generation real estate platform."
+tagline: Building a next generation real estate platform.
+lede: I worked together with Nial Giacomelli, a diabetic himself, on creating a delightful user experience for people who suffer from diabetes.
+The result is an app that's modern, intuitive and fun to use.
 deliverables:
    - Branding
    - User interface design
    - Iconography
    - Web design

-   - Pattern library
-hero__img:
+sections:
+   design: This is the **end note** of the post.
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.